droffilc1/journal/README.md

 #### **Project Overview**

-- **Purpose:** An API that allows users to create, manage, and organize their personal journal entries.
+- An API that allows users to create, manage, and organize their personal journal entries.
 The API will support basic CRUD operations, authentication, and tagging of entries.

 #### **Core Features**